 There is no doubt that networks are becoming more complex.
-As more devices and IoT systems are attached to a network, the more difficult it becomes to understand exactly how a network is set-up and how devices are attached to each other.
+In other words, as more devices and IoT systems connect to a network, it becomes more difficult to understand exactly how this network work.

-Networks are also becoming more distributed too, a single network can span across continents and even countries.
-In addition, devices on the same network are very often segmented across multiple VLANs to allow segregation of data flow or for security purposes.
+Networks are also becoming more distributed too a single network can span across continents and even countries.
+In addition, you can find devices on the same network across multiple VLANs to allow segregation of data flow or for security purposes.

-The best starting point to understand how to secure and manage a network, is by using automated network mapping tools to understand all the devices on a network and how they are interconnected.
+The best starting point to understand how to secure and manage a network is using automated network mapping tools.
+To clarify, such tools can help you know more about all the devices on a network.

 Most network mapping software allows for manual creation of the network’s topology and connections between devices.
-Yet only a select few of these softwares automatically create and keep a network topology map updated with real-time data.
+Yet only a few of these tools automatically create and keep a network topology map updated with real-time data.

 Manual vs Automated Network Mapping Tools

 Network mapping is the first step in managing and securing a network.

 Many free network mapping tools are available for managed service providers (MSPs), Integrators, and IT professionals.
 However, most of these network mapping tools don’t work automatically.